beling/MPHF-Experiments/README.md

 ### Compiling and Running the Experiments Directly

+C++ and [Rust](https://www.rust-lang.org/) compilers are required to build the project.
+The easiest way to obtain the Rust compiler along with other necessary tools (like `cargo`) is to use [rustup](https://www.rust-lang.org/tools/install).
+Please follow the instructions at https://www.rust-lang.org/tools/install.

-Compiling works like with every cmake project.
+Once compilers are installed, compiling works like with every cmake project.

 ```
 cmake -B ./build -DCMAKE_BUILD_TYPE=Release